creads/partners-sdk-php/README.md

 # partners-api-php

-A simple PHP Creads Partners API client.
+A simple PHP client for Creads Partners API